willyguggenheim/kubify/README.md

 # Concept

-- dev/svc/[*]/kubify.yml file = Docker-Compose, Serverless-Framework, Terraform, CloudFormation, all in 1 File and easy to Read !!
+- dev/svc/[*]/kubify.yml file = Docker-Compose, Serverless-Framework, Terraform, CloudFormation, all in 1 File and easy to Read (Accepts ShortHand Kubify SelfService Syntax and Even Real Full TF/CF/SLS/Manifest Syntax as Well) !!
 - `kubify start` = Ansible reads kubify.yml depends_on Service Chain (all Dependant Services Start in Order), Then It Automatically Creates CloudFormation Templates, Automatically Creates Terraform, ... and it Automatically Deploys Everything On Your Laptop (The SAME Way it Deploys To The Cloud, All AWS Resources On Your Laptop, Entire Cloud), Then All Of Those Services Listen For Code Changes (So You Can Edit Them All Locally At The Same Time) !!